Part of Five Supply Chain Attacks. One Blind Spot. — a series on the structural gap that appeared across every major CI/CD compromise in March 2026.

 The telnyx package has 742k monthly downloads.
 The _client.py backdoor fires on any import telnyx, making every downstream consumer a potential victim.
 Version 4.87.1's NameError crash means only 4.87.2 installations would have executed the full payload — but both versions were live on PyPI for the same window.
 The reuse of the same RSA key and tpcp.tar.gz exfiltration pattern from the LiteLLM compromise confirms a single actor operating across multiple PyPI packages in rapid succession.

-Explore the run yourself in the profile above, or start profiling your own CI runs with Garnet.
+Explore the run profile above, or start observing your own workflows with Garnet.